 The Company has not entered into any transactions with other Group companies that fall beyond its scope of regular business or that significantly deviate from the market conditions.
-Transactions in the ordinary course of business with subsidiaries are eliminated for the purposes of the consolidated.
-The Company has disclosed information about these transactions in its H1 2023 individual report, published on 31.07.2023 :
+Transactions in the ordinary course of business are excluded for the purposes of the consolidation.